shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

   - request distribution (osi layer 7)
   - session distribution (osi layer 5)
 - session distribution determines which clients connect to which servers. if the client tried to connect to all servers, there would be a lot of connection overhead for the client
-- request distribution determines out of the servers which were selected by the client, which server actually gets the request
+- request distribution determines out of the servers selected above, which one gets the request

 #### Request Distribution